“Isn’t Russia just like Canada, but with meaner people?”

 The Drunken Footballer Incident

-So when the drunken footballer began emphatically offering me – the only other man in our berth area – a beer, between drinking and spilling his own, I politely declined.
+So when the drunken footballer began emphatically offering me – the only other man in our berth – a beer (between drinking and spilling his own) I politely declined.
 He was incensed.
 To shut him up, I eventually agreed, but after handing me the beer he yelled “Pay!”.
 I was so annoyed at whatever joke he was pulling, I handed it back to him.
-(Turns out “Pey” means “drink!”.
+(Turns out “Pey” means “Drink!”.
 Oopsy).

 “That might be a bit difficult for you.”
 She replied.
 “Because if you were my grandson, I’d have to kick your ass.”

 And she was just getting started.

 “Instead of going to the football all weekend,” she continued, “why don’t you pickup a tool and help in your garden?”

 Defiantly, he replied, “Grandma, I’m a man.
 We hunt, we fish, and we watch football.”

 “You know my husband bought a large garden plot for us,” Baba explained, “and right afterwards, he laid down and died.
 Now I’m taking care of it all by myself.”

 A long silence.
 The footballer sat and blinked at her.
 Finally, he spoke.